ACIT student wins 2021 Congressional App Challenge

-HAMILTON TOWNSHIP — Since he was a young child, Te’Jean Florestal has been interested in electronics and playing video games.
+HAMILTON TOWNSHIP — Since he was a child, Te’Jean Florestal has been interested in electronics and video games.

-His career program choice was obviously a prudent one as Te’Jean, currently a sophomore, has been announced by Congressman Jeff Van Drew as the winner of the 2021 Congressional App Challenge for the 2nd District of New Jersey.
+His career program choice was a prudent one as Te’Jean, now a sophomore, has been announced by U.S. Rep. Jeff Van Drew as the winner of the 2021 Congressional App Challenge for the 2nd District of New Jersey.

-The App Challenge asks local middle and high school students to submit a developed application (app).
-The apps are judged based on impact, structure, function, technical capability of coding, and innovation.
+The App Challenge asks local middle and high school students to submit a developed app.
+Apps are judged based on impact, structure, function, technical capability of coding and innovation.
 It is credited as being the most prestigious prize in student computer science.

 Te’Jean’s winning project is Mr. Homework-Helper.
-The app helps users calculate equations and convert Metric and Imperial units.
+The app helps users calculate equations and convert metric and imperial units.
 It can convert temperature, time, length, mass and volume.
-It is specifically designed with students as the target audience to aid them in their schoolwork.
-This app speeds up the task of converting mathematical units, which is useful not only to students, but also professionals.
-Te’Jean coded Mr. Homework-Helper using JavaScript.
+It is specifically designed to help students with their schoolwork.
+The app speeds up the task of converting mathematical units, which is useful not only to students but also professionals.

 People are also reading…